sahinyurek/docs/docs/administration/entities-management/custom-fields/add-edit-delete-custom-field.md

     Adding a Custom Field window opens.

 1. Enter a **Display name** for the custom field.
+The display name is the name that will appear in your cases and alerts.
 1. Enter a **Technical name**.
+The technical name is the name used by the API to call a custom field.
 1. Enter a **Description**.
 1. Select the **Group** from the list.
 1. Select a **Type** from the list.

     <img src="../images/type-of-custom-field.png" alt="Type of Custom Field" width="200" height="200"/>

+1. In options, enter possible values for the customfield.

+    If options are available, the analyst will not be able anymore to type a value in the customfield, but will chose a value from a drop-down list.

-1. Switch on the **Mandatory** button.
+1. Switch on the **Mandatory** button if you want this custom field to be obligatorily filled in every cases.

-    When you make a custom field as a mandatory, you won't be able to resolve a case without populating the mandatory custom field.
+    When you make a custom field as a mandatory, you won't be able to resolve a case without populating the mandatory custom fields.

 1. Click the **Confirm custom field creation** button.